 Fondazione Salvatore Romano - closed on Sunday, open on Easter Monday from 11am to 5pm (combined ticket with Bardini Museum)

-Accademia Gallery - open on April 1 (free entry as it is First Sunday of the month) and special opening on April 2, open both days from 8.15 am to 6.50 pm
+Accademia Gallery - open on Easter Sunday and special opening on Easter Monday, open both days from 8:15am to 6:50pm

 Palazzo Strozzi - open over the entire Easter weekend, 10am -8pm